sourcefrog/cargo-mutants/README.md

 [![crates.io](https://img.shields.io/crates/v/cargo-mutants.svg)](https://crates.io/crates/cargo-mutants)
 [![libs.rs](https://img.shields.io/badge/libs.rs-cargo--mutants-blue)](https://lib.rs/crates/cargo-mutants)

-cargo-mutants is a mutation testing tool for Rust.
-It helps you improve your program's quality by finding functions whose body could be replaced without causing any tests to fail.
+cargo-mutants helps you improve your program's quality by finding places where bugs could be inserted without causing any tests to fail.

 Coverage measurements can be helpful, but they really tell you what code is